 If your Apple Watch is showing "disconnected" when you know by all rights it shouldn't be, here are a few steps you can try:

 - Make sure neither your iPhone nor your Apple Watch has Airplane mode enabled, and that your iPhone has Bluetooth turned on.

 - Try toggling Bluetooth off and on from your iPhone.

 My Apple Watch's battery is mysteriously draining

 Is your Watch's battery dying too early in the day for your liking?
 We put together a few tips to get the most out of your smartwatch without compromising on functionality.

 My Apple Watch is still malfunctioning after a restart

 If you've tried all these fixes and still can't make your Watch work, it may be time to try an erase and restore.
-Your iPhone automatically backs up your Apple Watch in the background during daily use, so you shouldn't lose any data during the restore.
+Although this may sound like a huge hassle for Apple Watch troubleshooting, your iPhone automatically backs up your Apple Watch in the background during daily use.
+Losing data during a restore of your Appel Watch is very unlikely!

 How to get service or a replacement for your Apple Watch